Indigenous Studies M.A.

 Admission Requirements

-Complete the following admission requirements:
+Complete the following general university admission requirements for graduate programs.

-In general, applicants may be admitted to a graduate program if they have a bachelor’s degree from an accredited institution with at least a 3.0 cumulative undergraduate GPA and a 3.0 GPA in their major.
+• In general, applicants may be admitted to a graduate program if they have a bachelor’s degree from an accredited institution with at least a 3.0 cumulative undergraduate GPA and a 3.0 GPA in their major.
 The undergraduate major should provide suitable preparation for the continuation of studies in the field of choice.
 Some programs require the Graduate Record Exam or Graduate Management Admission Test and other special criteria for admission.

-For the purposes of admission to graduate study, all grades, including those generated from retaking a course, are included in calculating GPA.
+• For the purposes of admission to graduate study, all grades, including those generated from retaking a course, are included in calculating GPA.

-If an applicant meets the minimum requirements for the university, the Office of Admissions sends the completed application to the academic department.
+• If an applicant meets the minimum requirements for the university, the Office of Graduate Admissions sends the completed application to the academic department.
 Program heads and/or committees in fields of interest will determine the adequacy of the student’s preparation and whether or not departmental facilities are sufficient for their aims.

-Information on specific degree programs is available from academic departments or by contacting the Graduate School at 907-474-7464 or uaf-grad-school@alaska.edu.
+• Information on specific degree programs is available from academic departments or by contacting the Graduate School at 907-474-7464 or uaf-grad-school@alaska.edu.

 Roadmaps

-Roadmaps are recommended semester-by-semester plans of study for programs and assume full-time enrollment unless otherwise noted.
+Roadmaps provide suggested semester-by-semester study plans for programs and are based on full-time enrollment, unless otherwise specified.

-• This roadmap should be used in conjunction with regular academic advising appointments.
+• This roadmap should be used in conjunction with regular academic advising sessions.
 All students are encouraged to meet with their advisor or mentor each semester.

-• Some courses and milestones must be completed in the semester listed to ensure timely graduation.
+• Certain courses and milestones must be completed in the specified semester to ensure on-time graduation.

-• Transfer credit may change the roadmap.
+• Transfer credits may affect the roadmap.

-• Requirements, course availability and sequencing are subject to change.
+• Requirements, course availability, and sequencing may change.

-• Courses with (*) are recommended.
+• Courses marked with (*) are recommended.

 First Year